tlong314/jquery.html-tank/README.md

 # jquery.domTank

-A jQuery plugin for turning any DOM element into a movable tank.
+A jQuery plugin for turning any HTML element into a movable tank.

 ## Usage